Browse or search for courses

 The Critical Reading course aims to improve students' ability to read critically and evaluate sources, as well as giving helpful tips about productive reading, note taking and providing a checklist of questions to help them with their reading going forward.
 It is suitable for all students but aimed mostly at undergraduates.

-This session equips participants with all the fundamental skills that they need to build and execute effective search strategies to locate relevant materials for literature reviews, projects and other related research activities.
-The session will explore key searching techniques, where to search, how to troubleshoot common searching problems, as well as keeping up to date with the latest research.
+This session equips participants with all the fundamental skills that they need to research and begin writing their literature review.
+This includes building and executing effective search strategies to locate relevant materials for literature reviews, projects and other related research activities, key searching techniques, where to search, and how to keep up to date with the latest research.
+We will then discuss what to do with material participants find during their searching, looking at skills such as critical evaluation, structural reading and how to start writing.

-This session will include live demonstrations of scientific databases to demonstrate the key principles covered in action.
+This session will include live demonstrations of scientific databases to demonstrate the key principles covered in action, as well as time for participants to start developing their own key words and search strategies.

 This session introduces participants to the concept of research data, all the forms that it can take as well as negotiating the management of different data depending on their type.